gianluigip/spectacle/spectacle-central/README.md

 Environment Variables:

+* `ADMIN_USERNAME`: Username of the admin user, it's the main user of the service, it can be used to authenticate both in the API and in the Web App.
+* `ADMIN_PASSWORD`
+* `GUEST_USERNAME`: Readonly user that can be used to authenticate in the Web App.
+* `GUEST_PASSWORD`
 * `DATABASE_URL`: one variable holding all the connection detail using the format `USERNAME:PASSWORD@HOST:PORT/DATABASE`, additionally you can use the below `DATABASE_XXX` variables, if booth options are present the more specific variable take precedence.